Delete your cache, history, and other browser data

 You have control over your browsing data.
-This data includes things like your browsing and download history and saved form data.
-Use the "Clear browsing data" dialog to delete all your data or just a portion of your data, collected during a specific period of time.
+This information includes things like your browsing and download history and saved form data.
+You can delete all your data or just some data from a specific period of time.

 - In the dialog that appears, select the checkboxes for the types of information that you want to remove.